 Provide emotional support

 Not only do patients need physical support, but they also require emotional support to make it through a difficult time.
 Ideal patient care entails a touch of psychology and picking up on cues to determine how open each individual patient is to various types of support.
-Practicing patient-centered care is a science and an art — let instinct and experience guide you and help you connect your patient.
+Practicing patient-centered care is a science and an art — let instinct and experience guide you and help you connect to your patients.

 Engage in a patient-centered care plan